16 things to do immediately after buying a house (includes bonus checklist!)

 Buying a home is like running a marathon.
 There are so many steps to complete and papers to sign before you can walk in the front door.
 You might feel a sense of relief when it’s all over and you have your keys in hand, but don’t rest just yet.
 There are still a few important steps you need to take immediately after buying your house.
-You can even download our checklist to help you get organized.

 No one wants to live in a world without Internet, so make sure you schedule a time for your Internet and/or cable to be connected.
 Ideally, you’ll schedule this ahead of time when you know your closing date, so you don’t have to spend a week without Internet, waiting for an appointment.
 You might also have to be home when the technician arrives, so plan to take a day off work, too.